 - Plex for Android can't play x265 files

 - HEVC black screen, only audio is playing

 How to Play HEVC Videos without Problem:

 With a third-party HEVC codec package installed, you can enable your built-in player to play HEVC content.
-For example, Microsoft has offered HEVC Video Extensions for Windows 10 at $0.99, which is able to play HEVC videos in 4K and Ultra HD.
+For example, Microsoft has offered HEVC Video Extensions for Windows 11/10 at $0.99, which is able to play HEVC videos in 4K and Ultra HD.
 There are free packages that include H.265/HEVC codec as well.
+With the HEVC codec, you will be able to play HEVC videos on any of your media players.
 Some famous ones include:

 • K-Lite Codec Pack